 RISE is an option for Biology majors.
 Research will be conducted over two semesters in the senior year and is awarded a total of six credits.
 However, students may begin research earlier, generally in the third year and in the summer between the third and fourth years, by taking research tutorial for three credits.

-The RISE options are research in the laboratory, field or computer-based, teaching biology at the high school level, or meta-analysis of data.
+The RISE options are researched in the laboratory, field or computer-based, teaching biology at the high school level, or meta-analysis of data.
 Students may find primary research mentors from among department faculty- or faculty in other units across the university.

 If the primary faculty mentor is not from the Biology department, the student must also find a co-mentor from among department faculty.
 Students register for the Research Tutorial or RISE section of their department mentor.